-F Victim Personal Statements CPD VII Sentencing F: VICTIM PERSONAL STATEMENTS need for information, support and protection.
+F Victim Personal Statements CPD VII Sentencing F: VICTIM PERSONAL STATEMENTS

+F.1 Victims of crime are invited to make a statement, known as a Victim Personal Statement ('VPS').
+The statement gives victims a formal opportunity to say how a crime has affected them.
+It may help to identify whether they have a particular need for information, support and protection.
 The court will take the statement into account when determining sentence.
 In some circumstances, it may be appropriate for relatives of a victim to make a VPS, for example where the victim has died as a result of the relevant criminal conduct.
 The revised Code of Practice for Victims of Crime, published on 29 October 2013 gives further information about victims' entitlements within the criminal justice system, and the duties placed on criminal justice agencies when dealing with victims of crime.